leukeleu/django-hidp/packages/hidp/docs/templates.md

 This template extends `base.html` and is used for all post-login pages.
 It does not add anything over the base template and is only provided as an extension point.

+### base_form.html

+This is the base template for all forms in HIdP.
+It extends the default Django form template (`django/forms/div.html`) (without any modifications).
+Override this template to customize the layout of HIdP forms on a global basis.

+Each form is assigned a template that extends this base template (again, without any modifications).
+These templates are noted in the per-page documentation below.

 ---

 ## accounts/